FindoraNetwork/findora-wiki/docs/guides/deployment-guides/truffle.md

 ```
 truffle init
 ```
-Will generate the following directories and files:
+It should generate the following directories and files:

 ![truffle-init](/img/evm/truffle-init.jpg)